A-V-Jagannathan/FrozenLava-Encryptcon/README.md

 - Data engineering and model-building notebooks: Contains the ipynb files used to build models and create data.
 - Dataset: Contains links and description for the data used.

+## How to run?

+1. Download the trained models, from under the folder **Models**.
+2. Download the demonstration python file, from under the folder **Demonstration**
+3. Place every file under same directory, run index.py and observe the predictions!